GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 To run your test plan, choose “Start”(`Control` + `r`) from the “Run” menu item.
 When JMeter is running, it shows a small green box at the right hand end of the section just under the menu bar.
 You can also check the “Run” menu.
 If “Start” is disabled, and “Stop” is enabled, then JMeter is running your test plan (or, at least, it thinks it is).

-The numbers to the lef of the green box are the number of active threads/total number of threads.
+The numbers to the left of the green box are the number of active threads/total number of threads.
 These only apply to a locally run test; they do not include any threads started on remote systems when using client-server mode.

 > Using GUI mode as described here should only be used when debugging your Test Plan.
 To run the real load test, use CLI mode.